"We got dressed up, took pictures and had the tea ceremony explained. A bit crowded but very nice actually. Highly recommended"

 What's Included

-- Tea ceremony
+- Tea Ceremony Utensils Rental

-How the Kyoto Tea Ceremony Works
+How the Kimono Tea Ceremony Works

 Whisk Your Own Matcha